-- First of all, buckle up.
-Basic car safety encourages the use of seat belts and car seats at all times.
+- First, buckle up.
+Basic car safety always encourages the use of seat belts and car seats.
 They're one of your best defenses in a crash.
 And it's the law.

-- Use extra caution in areas that ice up quickly, especially intersections, shaded areas, bridges and overpasses.
+- Use extra caution in areas that freeze quickly, especially intersections, shaded areas, bridges and overpasses.

 - Get in the habit of regularly checking weather reports on TV or online so you can prepare for bad weather.
 On severe weather days, schools and workplaces might close or delay opening.
 Consider staying at home if you don't need to be on the road.